jlfwong/speedscope/README-ADMINS.md

 ## Deploying the website

+This step must follow the "Publish to npm" step, since it uses assets from the npm publish.

 https://www.speedscope.app/ is hosted on GitHub pages, and is published via pushing to the `gh-pages` branch.
 The `gh-pages` branch has totally different contents than other branches of this repository: https://github.com/jlfwong/speedscope/tree/gh-pages.

 It's populated by a deploy script which is invoked by running `npm run deploy` script.
-This will do a build of the static resources, and boot a local server for you to test the compiled assets.
+This populate a directory with assets pulled from npm, and boot a local server for you to test the compiled assets.
 Please do not skip the manual testing in this step.

 If everything looks good, you should be able to hit Ctrl+C, and you should see this prompt: